liamkimbley/JPACRUDProject/README.md

 ### Description

 This project is designed to simulate a Patient Database.
-The database is populated with random patients and doctors.
-Any relation to any persons living or dead is purely coincidental.
-A patient is able to added to the database and assigned to a doctor.
+The database is populated with random patients with a random doctor.
+A patient is able to added, updated, or deleted from the database.
+* Any relations to any persons living or dead is purely coincidental.

 ### Technologies Used